-Historian and author Kaye Dragicevich has been extensively researching the far north of New Zealand, the area where a large number of pioneering families came from Croatia in search of a better life over 100 years ago.
+Historian and author Kaye Dragicevich has extensively researched the far north of New Zealand, the area where a large number of pioneering families came from Croatia in search of a better life over 100 years ago.

 Her book, titled Pioneer Dalmatian Settlers of the Far North, took four years to complete and features 200 interesting stories of families who arrived in New Zealand’s gumfield area in the far north from Croatia.
 It also includes 900 historical photographs.

-One interesting story from the book features the Belic family who arrived in New Zealand from the island of Korčula.
+One interesting story from the book features the Belić (later Belich) family who arrived in New Zealand from the island of Korčula.

-Jakov Belich’s family originates from Kampus in the village of Zrnovo on the island of Korcula.
-The story of the family’s move to New Zealand began with Nikola Belich, father of Jakov.
+Jakov Belich’s family originates from Kampus in the village of Žrnovo on the island of Korčula.
+The story of the family’s move to New Zealand began with Nikola Belić, father of Jakov.

 Nikola was a sailor in the Austro-Hungarian Navy, an experienced traveller and was in China at the time of the Boxer rebellion.
 He visited New Zealand more than once, arriving for the final time in 1909 with his 14-year old son Jakov.
 (Nikola’s wife never came to New Zealand).